A closer look: Diabetes Mellitus in Dogs

 Other common conditions that develop as a result of high circulating glucose levels include:

 Insulin injections are the cornerstone of therapy for diabetes, but dosing must be precise.
-Low blood sugar (hypoglycemia) is the most common complication of treatment for diabetes, presenting with symptoms such as:
+Low blood sugar (hypoglycemia) is the most common complication of treatment for diabetes.

 Hypoglycemia warrants immediate veterinary consultation as it can be fatal.